Social media envy is a real problem today.

 Comparing yourself to others is not only unhealthy, but also pointless.

-Comparison can be a frustrating cycle.
+Dealing with comparison and social media envy can be a frustrating cycle.

 But It happens.
 A lot.